 Driving in Mexico is not as daunting as it may sound.
 Honestly, opting to rent a car here makes getting around much easier and gives you a lot more freedom and flexibility of schedule.

 That being said, it is understandable to feel anxious about driving in Mexico for the first time.
-Yes, things are notably more chaotic than what you may be accustomed to in your own country.

 Generally speaking, the roads in Mexico are very well built and maintained, and the same rules apply here as with driving in most countries in the world.
 Perhaps the only extra thing you need here is more patience than usual

-Driving in Mexico: Things to Know
+Driving in Mexico in 2023: Things to Know

 When you are driving in Mexico, you will note that people here drive on the right-hand side of the road.
-This is the same as the United States and most of the world.
+This is the same as in the United States and most of the world.

-Can I drive in Mexico?
+Can I drive in Mexico as a tourist?

 This applies to American, British, Australian, Kiwi, and most European travelers.
 However, if your driving license is written in another language – e.g. Chinese or Korean characters or Cyrillic letters, you will need to obtain an International Driver’s Permit.